-Considered a distinct content type by the network, live video gets six times more interaction than regular Facebook video.
-Plus, notifications prompt users to watch live streams from pages they follow.
+Considered a distinct content type by the network, live video gets 6x more interaction than regular Facebook video.
+Plus, notifications prompt users to watch live streams from pages they follow while they’re happening.

-Live video is available on Instagram, YouTube, and a number of live-focused platforms (such as Twitch, which is popular with gamers).
+Live video is also available on Instagram, YouTube, and a number of live-focused and niche platforms (such as Twitch, which is popular with gamers).

 A variety of video types can be broadcast this way, from live interviews to real-time announcements to as-it-happens tutorials.

 An immersive video format, 360-degree video records a view in every direction at the same time using an omnidirectional camera or collection of cameras.